JeanCarloBejaran/Economic_Stats_Notebooks/README.md

-Jupyter notebooks used with or without Google Collab for performing whole or parts of non-automated ETLs.
+Jupyter notebooks are used with or without Google Collab for performing whole or parts of non-automated ETLs.

-This is what the first steps around ETL development looks like.
+This is what the first steps around ETL development look like.

-The benefits of using google collab is having the code execute on a virtual environment we don't have to manage or pay for.
+The benefit of using Google Collab is having the code executed on a virtual environment we don't have to manage or pay for.